sebastian-gregoricchio/snakeATAC/README.md

 To install the pipeline it is required to download this repository and the installation of a conda environment is strongly suggested.
 Follow the following steps for the installation:
 * Place yourself in the directory where the repository should be downloaded with `cd </target/folder>`
-* download the GitHub repository `git clone https://github.com/sebastian-gregoricchio/snakeATAC`
+* download the GitHub repository with `git clone https://github.com/sebastian-gregoricchio/snakeATAC`, or click on *Code > Download ZIP* on the GitHub page
-* install the conda environment from the yaml environment file contained in the repository:
+* install the conda environment from the yaml environment file contained in the repository:<br>
 `conda env create -f </target/folder>/snakeATAC/workflow/envs/snakeATAC_conda_env_stable.yaml`
 * activate the environment: `conda activate snakeATAC` (if the env is not activated the pipeline won't work)

 <br></br>

 ## How to run the pipeline
-The snakemake pipeline requires only two files: a) the `.snakefile`, containing all the rules that will be run; b) the `configuration.yaml` file, in which the user can define and customize all the parameters for the different pipeline steps.
+The snakemake pipeline requires only two files: a) the `.snakefile`, containing all the rules that will be run; b) the `configuration.yaml` file, in which the user can define and customize all the parameters for the different pipeline steps. <br>
 To partially avoid unexpected errors during the execution of the pipeline, a so called 'dry-run' is strongly recommended.
 Indeed, adding a `-n` at the end of the snakemake running command will allow snakemake to check that all links and file/parameters dependencies are satisfied before to run the "real" processes.
 This command will therefore help the debugging process.

 ```shell